MORRILL FAMILY PLOT

-Jonathan married Sarah "Sally" D. Elliot (potentially of Native American descent, and from Sandwich, NH) on 14 Dec 1826, in Tuftonborough, NH (Source: Early Marriages of Strafford County - thanks to Google Books free previews!).
+Jonathan married Sarah "Sally" D. Elliot (falsely rumored in my family to be of Native American descent, and from Sandwich, NH) on 14 Dec 1826, in Moultonborough, NH by Isaiah Greene Orne, Esq.
+(Source: Early Marriages of Strafford County - thanks to Google Books free previews!).
 However, the Mormon FHL has a record of their marrying in nearby Moultonboro, which record states that they were both from Moultonboro.
 It's possible that some more research there would be beneficial, to find if perhaps this record is more accurate (there are no Eliots in either the 1810 or 1820 Moultonboro census).

 After marriage, they immediately moved to Maine, first living in Westbrook (then part of Deering) (1830 Census).
 Next door to them was Benjamin Elliot's family.
 See census below (not a great copy, by the way), where I've yellow highlighted the Elliot and Morrill heads of household:

 By the 1840 Census, the Morrills had taken up a rental residence in the rear apartment at 62 Washington Avenue in Portland, where Jonathan worked as a pile driver and a bridge builder.
 His family was one of the first Morrill families to arrive in Portland.